 If you’re not a member of a cashback website then, quite frankly, we don’t know where you’ve been for the last five years: but sign up now!

 Set it as your homepage and click through to it every time you make a purchase to earn small amounts of cashback that can be paid out to you once they’ve added up to a certain amount.
 Every little helps, and it’s free money – so why wouldn’t you?

-Whatever you’re splashing the cash on this Christmas, keep an eye on Student Discount Squirrel for the latest promotions, offers and discounts.
-We’re here to keep Christmas cut-price but full fun! https://studentdiscountsquirrel.co.uk/
+Whatever you’re splashing the cash on this 12 days of Christmas, keep an eye on Student Discount Squirrel for the latest promotions, offers and discounts.
+We’re here to keep the 12 days of Christmas cut-price but full fun! https://studentdiscountsquirrel.co.uk/